pythonicforge/fleetcode/README.md

 # fleetcode

 A full-stack application blending a React frontend and Python FastAPI backend for collaborative coding, competitive programming, or coding interview-style practice.

+Built during a hackathon, **fleetcode** aims to bring the thrill of real-time 1v1 competitive coding to life — think *LeetCode meets Chess.com*.
+Whether you're grinding interview prep, battling friends, or building your rating, fleetcode makes it fast, real-time, and fun.

+> No lobbies.
+No delays.
+Just code, compete, and climb.

 This repository is organized into two main parts:

 - **client/** – Frontend (React)
 - **server/** – Backend (FastAPI/Python)